-With some 290 million potentially dodgy emails being sent every day, how do you safeguard your business and employees from the ‘Chummies’?
-Mark Norris, IT Security Manager, says the winning combination is clever technology and on-going staff training and awareness is key.
+With some 290 million potentially dodgy emails being sent every day, how do you safeguard your business and employees from the malicious emails?

-I must admire some of the Chummies out there for their inventiveness and audacity to trick people.
+You have to admire some of the scammers out there for their inventiveness and audacity to trick people.
 Admire is probably a little bit of a strong word.
 More like impressed as in how impressed I am that cockroaches have been around for over 300 million years and can survive for a week without a head.